Batoolzafar/YoungDevInterns_Data-Analyst_Tasks/README.md

-# YoungDevIntern-Internship
+# ⏳ YoungDevIntern-Internship

 ## About the Dataset
-<p>The example dataset of seaborn used in this project is the most famous titanic dataset.
+<p>The example dataset of seaborn used in this project is the most famous Titanic dataset🚢.
 This dataset is best for analysis as well as creating dashboards and machine learning models.
 Morever, it is related to one of the most unprecedented events in world history which makes the task even more interesting.</p>p>

-## Task 1: Perform Advanced Data Analysis with Python
+## 📝 Task 1: Perform Advanced Data Analysis with Python

 <b>Outline</b>
 <p>Throughout the project I went through the following steps:</p>